 Here's what you need to know when deciding how many credit cards you should carry.
 Also, use our tool below — in partnership with Bankrate — to compare cards today.

 Three credit card bureaus — Experian, TransUnion, and Equifax — evaluate several factors to determine if you have a good credit score.
 These bureaus look for at least two open “lines of credit,” including credit cards, mortgages, student loans, car loans, and other types of loans, to ensure that you can handle multiple budgeting and payment schedules.

-30% credit rule?
+30% credit rule

 By opening a new credit card, you’ll be able to increase your overall credit limit — the amount you’ve spent in proportion to this amount will be lowered, as long as you don’t rack up a balance right away.

 While owning multiple credit cards can be beneficial to your credit score, it can also negatively affect your score if you don’t use those cards responsibly.
 Having too many open lines of credit can prove difficult for some cardholders — you may find it hard to juggle multiple payment due dates and rewards structures or be tempted to overspend, all of which are bad for your overall credit score.

 Opening an additional credit card means more available credit, so if you think you may be tempted to spend too much with a higher credit limit, be wary of opening up another card.
 Payment history is the number one factor affecting your credit score, so if you fail to make even one payment on time, you’ll be hurting your score more than opening that extra card will help.

 If you do decide to take out a credit card, make sure you don’t take out too many within a short period of time, or you’ll negatively affect your credit score, especially in the short term.
 Instead, space out your applications by three to six months.
 And before you apply, make sure you know how to get approved for a credit card.
 Getting rejected will lower your credit score and you will need to wait several months before applying again.

 Is it bad to have a lot of credit cards with zero balance?